Murder of Leanne Tiernan: Arrest of Taylor

 Taylor, who lived alone after his wife had divorced him in 1996, was arrested on suspicion of murder on 16 October 2001.
 Police immediately sealed off his house and gardens and a patch of wasteland to the rear of the property.
 The gardens were then excavated and the property, including three large chest freezers, subjected to a rigorous examination over a period of ten days.

-When interviewed by police, Taylor eventually admitted kidnapping Tiernan.
-His explanation was that he had not visited Haughley Gill for many years, but by chance had been there on the afternoon that Tiernan went missing.
-He said that she had walked past him and on impulse he had seized her from behind, tied her hands behind her back with a dog leash, covered her head with his jacket and forced her to walk to his home in nearby Cockshott Drive.
-He then forced her into his bedroom and onto the bed where, during a struggle, she had fallen off the bed, striking her head on the floor.
-He said that he had then picked her up by the scarf around her neck, at which point she had died, and claimed that her death was an accident.
+When interviewed by police, Taylor said that he had picked Tiernan up by the scarf around her neck, at which point she had died, and claimed that her death was an accident.
 He said he had panicked and hidden her body in Lindley Woods.

 The police and prosecution maintained that he cable tied her hands behind her back in the bedroom in preparation for rape, and then used a cable tie as a ligature to murder her when her blindfold slipped and she saw his face.
-When asked why he had abducted Tiernan, he replied: "I have no idea".
+When asked why he had abducted Tiernan, he replied: "I have no idea."
 When police challenged his version of taking the body to Lindley Woods soon after the murder, he claimed that he had first kept the body hidden underneath pallets in his back garden, and then stored her inside his sofa.